satish-rajnale/AnimeMaou/README.md

 This project is intended to get a good understanding of react and css preprocessor and react-router.

+Using react router I have implemented a single page generator function for each anime on click.

 ## Demo:

 <a href="https://anime-maou.web.app/"><img src="https://github.com/satish-rajnale/AnimaeMaou/blob/master/public/animeMaou.gif"/></a>